UiT Talent

 Much of the research that are carried out in connection with master's/PhD work has an innovation potential that can be followed up by providing additional resources.
 UiT's innovation grants will give the candidate time and opportunity to develop the idea further into a potential innovation.
 The innovation grant will be important for increasing UiT's innovation and entrepreneurship activity, as well as educating students who contribute to innovation and entrepreneurship.
 The scheme can also be used to strengthen R&D cooperation with private business and the public sector.
 The innovation grant should not be seen as an extension of master's/PhD work, but something that comes in addition to this.
 The research group is responsible for following up the candidate during the project period.
 Two scholarships are awarded per year.

-The application deadline for 2024 is 19th of April 2024.
+The application deadline for 2025 will be in April 2025.
+The call will be announced 6 weeks before the deadline.
 If you have any questions, these can be addressed to Inger Lin U. Ræder, Senior Adviser Research and Innovation, SeFI.

 Call 2024